JeffBoss625/peep-rpg/info/attack.md

    * a specific weakness (e.g. gap in armor or exposed area on the side).
 Note that damaged armor will have naturally more gaps and exposures to exploit.
 A breast plate with a hole or large gash could allow an assassin to put their dagger right through without any protection.
-This is represented in the game as reduced body coverage which decreases with armor damage that attackers may target and exploit.
+This is represented in the game as reduced body coverage which decreases with armor damage.

-     Finding weak spots is especially true for cunning and seasoned adversaries.
-They can not only choose a weakness, but will select an attack in their arsenal that exploits that weakness.
+     Penalties for Armor damage are amplified by attacker cunning and experience.
+Seasoned adversaries may scan the defenders entire body for damaged and exposed areas matching weak spots against attacks in their arsenal that exploit those weaknesses, such as a piercing attack aimed at a hole in a damaged breastplate.
+However, arrogant adversaries (unwise) may go too far with this approach, aiming for small openings that are beyond their skill ratio and unlikely to hit because they underestimate the opponent's agility and skill relative to their own own.

      To find a weakness, the attacker scans the defender sizing up coverage/exposure of body parts that are accessible to them and selecting the attack(s) that can hit the most